DavideVitali/TableSoccer/README.md

 ❔ TableSoccer is a 🧑‍🤝‍🧑 multiplayer, 🌀 turn-based, 🎲 dice and 🃏 cards ⚽ soccer game.

 🎯 This is a for-fun side project.
-There is no official roadmap, but I sorta have an idea of what to do.
+There is no official roadmap, but I have an idea of what to do.
 Ish.
 - [x] Establish a general layout
 - [x] Create some basic game assets
 - [ ] Get at least a first basic group of soccer players moving around